-There are a few reasons a Z-Wave device might have difficulty connecting to a network.
-The list below has common causes to look for.
+There are a few other reasons a Z-Wave device might have difficulty connecting to a network.
+Here is a list of common causes to watch out for.

-- Ensure the Z-Wave device is fully powered either by a wall outlet or with sufficiently charged batteries.
-Refer to the device's manual to determine the best power supply.
+- Ensure the Z-Wave device is fully powered either by a wall outlet or with sufficiently charged batteries

 - If the device is not compatible, it could have difficulty connecting to the network.
-Ensure the Z-Wave device is officially compatible with TELUS SmartHome.
-Visit to see a list of compatible devices.
+Ensure the Z-Wave device is officially compatible with your TELUS SmartHome.
+See our list of compatible devices for more information

-- If the previous steps were taken, and the device still will not connect, try putting the hub into delete mode and tripping the device.
-Even if the device hasn't connected to the hub, it should still be able to be deleted.
-If the deletion is successful, try connecting the Z-Wave device again.
+- If the device still will not connect after troubleshooting, try putting the Control Panel into delete mode and trigger the device.
+If the deletion is successful, try installing the device again